 ACC’s Health Coordination Office brings new arrivals to a thorough health screening and physical at the Refugee Clinic and helps them to schedule follow-up appointments, establish access to Primary Care, and learn how to obtain prescriptions.
 ACC also helps to resolve medical bills and make referrals for mental health services.
 When refugee community members have trouble accessing the care they need, we advocate for them.
 When there are obstacles for medical providers serving refugee populations, we offer education and support to providers.

 School Enrollment is a service provided by ACC as part of the resettlement and placement program to help school-age children enroll in the public school system in the Metro-Denver area.
 This service explains expectations and guidelines for school within the United States to children and their parents.
 Families are also introduced to the many opportunities available to refugee youth through ACC’s Youth Programs, including the Colorado Refugee Youth Scholarship Fund and International City’s after-school and summer programs such as OnTRAC (Training for Refugees Accessing College).

-With the ultimate goal of economic self-sufficiency, ACC's Employment Team supports refugees in their efforts to seek employment.
+With the ultimate goal of economic self-sufficiency, ACC's Employment Services team supports refugees in their efforts to seek employment.
 ACC's Career Counselors and Job Developers help prepare refugees for the American workforce by developing an employment and training plan, assisting refugees in their search for appropriate employment opportunities, developing interview skills, and working through the hiring process with ongoing employer follow-up.
-Referrals are made to various internal and external job-skills training programs, which increases the possibilities of employment and career mobility within specific fields.